VIC.GOV.AU | Policy and Advisory Library

 • organise a meeting with the parent and a relevant teacher or other staff member at the earliest opportunity to identify the issues related to the non-attendance and to plan for improvement

-• ensure they notify a parent in writing each time the school considers they have not provided a reasonable excuse for the absence.
+• ensure they notify a parent in writing each time the school considers they have not provided a reasonable explanation for the absence.

 Addressing individual student needs